raybaser/PROscorer/README.md

 -   You can access the "help" page for "PROscorer" package by typing `?PROscorer` into R.

--   For more detailed information on 'PROscorer', including future development plans, please see the [Introduction to PROscorer vignette](https://cran.r-project.org/web/packages/PROscorer/vignettes/intro-to-PROscorer.html).
+-   For more detailed information on 'PROscorer', including future development plans, please see the Introduction to PROscorer vignette on the main [PROscorer](https://CRAN.R-project.org/package=PROscorer) page on CRAN.

 -   You might find the [other PROscorer vignettes](https://CRAN.R-project.org/package=PROscorer) helpful, too.
-You can access them from the [main PROscorer webpage on CRAN](https://CRAN.R-project.org/package=PROscorer).
+You can access them from the main [PROscorer](https://CRAN.R-project.org/package=PROscorer) webpage on CRAN.

 -   The underlying code base of the [PROscorer](https://CRAN.R-project.org/package=PROscorer) package is built from functions from the [PROscorerTools package](https://CRAN.R-project.org/package=PROscorerTools).